don1138/blender-qmc/README.md

 ## Notes

-The **PMOY** colors can be too harsh and saturated for large objects, but some of them pop nicely when used for details.
+The **PCOY** colors can be too harsh and saturated for large objects, but some of them pop nicely when used for details.
 Or use them as a starting point, and tweak them into something better.
 Cut the saturation by 50-75% and see what you get.

 I use **Sand Dollar**, **2020 Bleached Coral**, and **2043 Dead Coral** a lot. [**The Ugliest Color in the World**](https://www.huffpost.com/entry/ugliest-color-pantone_n_57570df6e4b0ca5c7b504538) is nice for for dirt, cracks, or crevices.